 I would love to tell you that we had a grand scheme to build a distributed company back in 2009.
-Before such a thing was trendy.
-Before anyone other than Basecamp was talking about remote work.
+Before remote work was trendy.
+Before anyone other than Basecamp was talking about it.

 The truth is that our remote company was an accident.